Why most husbands hate sperm tests?

 Let’s face it: most men hate getting their sperm tested.
-Or are at best reluctant about having even a simple semen analysis done.
+Or are at best reluctant about their semen being taken a closer look at.

-On one side, countless women feel alone in the process of waiting to get pregnant.
-From month to month, they tend to isolate themselves always more.
-At some point, they put most of the friends and family on the distance and sometimes even their partner, with whom they are actually trying to get pregnant.
+At some point, they tend to put most of their friends and family on the distance, and sometimes even their partner, with whom they are actually trying to get pregnant.

-On the other side, this distance won’t make it easier to start talking about one important issue: semen analysis.
+And this increasing distance doesn’t make it easier to start talking about one important issue: semen analysis.

-Over one third (many doctors say, up to one half!) of all infertility issues is due to suboptimal semen quality.
-Especially for women over 35 who are on low ovarial reserve and have not much time to waste, this issue should be addressed as soon as possible.
+Over one third (many doctors say, up to one half) of all infertility issues is due to suboptimal semen quality.
+These are the so-called “mild sperm issues” Especially for women over 35 who are on low ovarial reserve and have not much time to waste, this issue should be addressed as soon as possible.

 Without saying that you need to put too much pressure on your partner or take all romance and spontaneity out of your sex life, be fair to yourself and keep in mind that you should not feel alone during this process.